fhroland/unix_v4/README.md

 ### A Milestone in Computer Archaeology

-In December 2025, the international computer heritage community achieved a major breakthrough: a long-lost magnetic tape from the **University of Utah** (~1974) was successfully read and reconstructed.
-This find represents the **Fourth Edition of UNIX (V4)**—a pivotal moment in the history of computing.
+In December 2025, the international computer heritage community achieved a major breakthrough: a long-lost magnetic tape from the **University of Utah** (June 1974) was successfully read and reconstructed.
+This find represents the **Fourth Edition of UNIX (V4)** - a pivotal moment in the history of computing.

 UNIX V4 marks the historic turning point where the operating system was almost entirely rewritten in the **C programming language**.
 This transition ushered in the era of portable software and laid the foundation for the modern digital world as we know it today.